MoeraOrg/moeraorg.github.io/administration/installation/create-db.md

 layout: administration
 title: Installation
 up: installation
-subtitle: Creating a PostgreSQL Database
+subtitle: PostgreSQL Database
 ---

-# Creating a PostgreSQL Database
+# PostgreSQL Database

-How to create a database in PostgreSQL and make it accessible for an
+To create a database in PostgreSQL and make it accessible:
-application:

 1. Install PostgreSQL server and client.
 In all major Linux distributions you can install them from the main package repository